Carolyn Evans

 Carolyn Maree Evans (born 1970 in Melbourne) is an Australian academic administrator.
-She is currently the vice-chancellor and president of Griffith University in Queensland, Australia.
+She is currently the vice-chancellor of Griffith University in Australia.
+She will commence as vice-chancellor at the University of Melbourne after concluding at Griffith University in August 2026.

 Academic career

 Following the completion of her doctorate in 1999, Evans was appointed a stipendiary lecturer in law at Exeter College, Oxford.
 After the two year post ended, she returned to Australia where she joined the academic staff of Melbourne Law School.

 Evans has held several senior academic positions including Dean and Harrison Moore Professor of Law at the University of Melbourne Law School and deputy vice-chancellor and deputy provost at the University of Melbourne.

 In February 2019, Evans was appointed vice-chancellor and president of Griffith University, becoming the first woman to hold that position.

 She became President of the Australian Higher Education Industrial Association in 2021 and chaired the Innovative Research Universities (IRU) from 2021 to 2022.
 She was a board member of Open Universities Australia from 2019 to 2023, and is currently a board member of Universities Australia.

 Evans is a director of the Committee for Economic Development of Australia (CEDA), and has been chair of the State Advisory Committee since 2023.

+In April 2026 The University of Melbourne announced the appointment of Evans as their 22nd Vice-Chancellor, commencing in October 2026.

 Honours

-Evans was elected as a Fellow of the Academy of Social Sciences in Australia in 2019 and names an Honorary Fellow of Exeter College, Oxford in 2023.
+Evans was elected as a Fellow of the Academy of Social Sciences in Australia in 2019 and named an Honorary Fellow of Exeter College, Oxford in 2023.